-Celebrated for its flora, fauna, geological structures, and sprawling landscapes, Yellowstone National Park is undoubtedly one of the country’s greatest centers of natural beauty.
-But there's more to this park than Old Faithful—and here are 15 highlights of the park, which was established on this day in 1872.
+Celebrated for its flora, fauna, geological structures, and sprawling landscapes, Yellowstone National Park is undoubtedly one of the United States’s greatest centers of natural beauty.
+But there's more to this park than Old Faithful—and here are 15 highlights of the park, which celebrates its 150th anniversary on March 1, 2022.

 The official date of establishment of Yellowstone National Park was March 1, 1872, making it the first park of its kind to earn the designation in North America.
 While Yellowstone is sometimes heralded as the oldest national park on Earth, it is 96 years younger than Mongolia’s Bogd Khan Uul.